frothkoetter/nifitfdemo/README.md

 create database superset

 # import the Flowfile
-upload template demo.nifi.tf.xml to Nifi
+you may download to your desktop as template and then upload template demo.nifi.tf.xml to Nifi

 # Check E-Mail Account/Password in the get mail and send mail processors (passwords are not exported in the XML Flow)
 using demo.nifi.tf@gmx.de / hadoop88